zakirullin/cognitive-load/README.md

 ```
 👉 A few extra keystrokes when writing code can save hours of decoding later.
 And let's be real - isn't AI already writing this for you?

+## Ambiguous Abbreviations

+Some abbreviations are so common that people think they’re “safe”, but they can still cause confusion:
+* `dt` → data or date?
+* `cnt` → count or content?
+* `val` → value or validation?
+* `res` → result, resource, response?
+* and many more...

+Each of these forces the reader to pause:

+`🧠+` if they think they know,

+`🧠++` when they realize it might mean something else,

+`🤯` when they have to scan surrounding code or docs to confirm.

+Rule of thumb: if an abbreviation could plausibly mean more than one thing in the context, spell it out.
+The extra keystrokes are cheaper than constant re-parsing in every reader’s head.

 ## Inheritance nightmare
 We are asked to change a few things for our admin users: `🧠`